IqbalAmir/crud-webapp/README.md

 # Stadium Tracker

 An app which allows users to write reviews about stadiums.
-App includes a personal section of a certain user's reviews when logged in.
+App includes a personal section of the user's reviews when logged in.
-The App includes CRUD operations.
+App includes CRUD operations.
 Built in E-commerce system for users to purchase items.